MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/administrative-settings-opt-in-newyammer.md

 ## Stay in Classic Yammer

-This option, which when shows up as the default setting for your organization, would mean that you have not yet rolled out new Yammer to your organization.
+This option, if it shows up as the default setting for your organization, means that you have not yet rolled out new Yammer to your organization.
 If you have already rolled out the new Yammer experience, you can also select this option to remove access to the toggle that allows users to opt into the new Yammer experience.

 ![New Yammer Opt-in Toggle](../media/yammer-optin-admin-settings.png)